DigitalHarborFoundation/whisperx-on-aws-fargate/README.md

 Important caveat: this basic example uses a single CPU core to transcribe audio.
 In our experiments, it is 2-4x slower than real-time transcription.
 It should be straightforward to parallelize execution for batch processing of recordings.

+### Pros and Cons of this approach

+I recommend this approach because it's easy, but there are downsides to adopting AWS Copilot.
+Due to a [longstanding issue](https://github.com/aws/copilot-cli/issues/1094), EC2 instances are not supported.
+Fargate doesn't support provisioning of GPUs, and has relatively low CPU limits ([16 vCPUs, up to 120GB memory](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-tasks-services.html#fargate-tasks-size)).
+As a result, it will be more expensive then using a more efficient approach (like a properly-sized EC2 instance).
+The AWS Copilot + Fargate approach will enable you to get started quickly, and is completely appropriate for transcribing relatively small amounts of recordings.

+## Contributors

 Primary code contributor:

  - Zachary Levonian (<zach@levi.digitalharbor.org>)